 Yeah, this hurts.
 A lot.
 I'd give it a 9/10.
 I probably could have done it, but it seemed like a lot of pain for little gain.
 Enduring that pain seems completely unnecessary when you just spend a minute or two shaving in the shower, or seek out a more pain-free alternative that also promises long-lasting results, like IPL.
 If you've ever waxed your armpits, you'll know the skin here is pretty sensitive to hair removal at the root.
 I don't really feel like an epilator is best used in this area, but if you've managed it, I send you a huge high five!

 Epilating the Bikini Line

 For me the difficulty comes in manoeuvring what is quite a large device to remove hairs in more intimate areas.
-If you're just looking to tidy up your bikini line, it's really great and a handy alternative to getting a wax if you're too lazy or shy to book a salon appointment.
+If you're just looking to tidy up your bikini line, it's really great and a handy alternative to getting a wax if you're too lazy, shy, or short on time to book a salon appointment.
 However, if you're used to a Brazilian or Hollywood wax, you'll need to be fairly good at contorting yourself into unusual positions.
-Perhaps best way to try epilating the bikini area for the first time may be to get a wax, then use an epilator to remove regrowth.
+Perhaps the best way to try epilating the bikini area for the first time may be to get a wax, then use an epilator to remove regrowth.
 I managed to use a combination of the epilator and trimmer/electric razor to get results similar to a "full bikini" wax.
 Beyond that, I think there's a risk of grabbing skin, not hair.